anabramos/k9sisters-project/README.md

         <img src="assets/design/features/what-we-offer-section.png" style="width: 60%">

 - Testimonials section
     - Here the visitor can read testimonials of existing clients (dogs and humans) that support and validate the brand.
+    - This gives the visitor more reassurance that the business is trustworthy.

         <img src="assets/design/features/testimonials-section.png" style="width: 60%">